PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/moving-your-player-between-maps.md

 ---
-title: Moving your player between maps
+title: Moving the player between maps
 description: How to move your player between maps in Pixel Stories.
 draft: true
 ---